NotReallyJustin/light-mode-defender/planning.md

 1. A toString() that returns all the text belonging to the relation node (like sentence text that belongs)
 2. Please add createChild() method because it's such a pain to manually create and append a child node, and then you get into referencing problems
 3. findNoun().
 Find the actual noun in a noun phrase because NPs come with a bunch of nonsense
+4. childrenHas().
+Find is any immediate child element has a certain POS
+5. countChildren().
+Basically now we count the number of child elements with a certain POS.
+Might also be a good idea to make this recursive
 ```

 ## Helpy functions